NinaWendy/Movie_Deck/README.md

     1. Step 1,2 and 3 remain the same when using a physical device.
     2. Connect to a physical device using cable.
-    3. Enable developer options which will allow you to enable usb debuging on your physical device.
+    3. Enable developer options which will allow you to enable usb debugging on your physical device.
     4. After the device appears under the device file explorer select it.
     5. Note there is an option of pairing device over WIFI for the physical device v24 and above.
     6. Run the application by clicking the 'play' icon in top navigation bar.
-    7. Your application will launch on your device after running successfuly.
+    7. Your application will launch on your device after running successfully.

 ## Built With